X-Mid 1P Tent

 A) The X-Mid geometry is the most volumetrically efficient shape possible.
 Thus it is not possible to design a lighter tent unless you use lighter materials, less features or make it smaller.
 If you find a lighter tent, it likely is a single wall design that isn’t nearly as good in sloppy conditions or it uses DCF fabric and thus costs at least 2.5x as much.

 Any tent that uses similar materials and is also a double wall is normally quite a bit heavier.
-Of the few tents that are not, these are almost certainly smaller, less featured or both.
+Of the few tents that are not, these are always smaller, less featured or both.
 We could make the X-Mid smaller or less featured too, but its current design is carefully considered so that it is among the lightest tents in its class while still offering a comfortable amount of space and useful feature set.
+Basically the weight is similar to the lightest woven double wall tents out there, while offering more space and features.
 To save another two ounces would require large compromises in function or durability, such as hard to use door clips instead of zippers, smaller or omitted vents, and delicate hardware.
 Tents that make these compromises are much less well rounded.